richliao/richliao.github.io/_posts/2016-11-26-textclassifier-convolutional.markdown

 Full source code is in [my repository in github](https://github.com/richliao/textClassifier/blob/master/textClassifierConv.py).

 ## Conclusion ##
 Based on the observation, the complexity of convolutional neural network doesn't seem to improve performance, at least using this small dataset.
 We might be able to see performance improvement using larger dataset, which I won't be able to verify here.
-One observation I have is allowing the embedding layer training or not does improve the performance, also using pretrained Google Glove word vectors.
-In both cases, I can see performance improved from 82% to close to 90%.
+One observation I have is allowing the embedding layer training or not does significantly impact the performance, same did pretrained Google Glove word vectors.
+In both cases, I can see performance improved from 82% to 90%.